 There is a constant stream of new reporting and research on how CSAs affect children and their families, the development of college-going identity and financial plans.
 Here are a few of the foundational reports.
 The Research section of this page (scroll down to review) summarizes new work on a regular basis.

 Boston Schools CSAs in Action

 Boston Public Schools long-planned CSA project is under way.
 Five pilot schools and the various financial institutions involved began working with parents to open savings accounts this fall.
 The Eos Foundation footed the bill for much of the planning, loaning consultants and supporting key staff for planning and implementation, as well as helping out with ongoing operations and incentive costs.
 Kick off events at individual schools vary from reading books about financial topics to a musical review by Miss Money and the Coins.
 For more information, go to https://www.boston.gov/finance/boston-saves

 The Big Apple Gets a Big New CSA

 The pilot will include families of about 3,500 children.
 One goal is to introduce low-income families to the 529 accounts, where deposits grow tax-free if used for higher education.
 The initial $100 contributions will be deposited into an omnibus 529 account, so that undocumented immigrants, who do not have the Social Security or individual taxpayer identification numbers needed to set up individual accounts, can participate.
-If the family meets certain benchmarks over four year, such as saving small amounts of their own money, they will be eligible for another $200.
+If the family meets certain benchmarks over four years, such as saving small amounts of their own money, they will be eligible for another $200.
 At the same time, families will also be encouraged to start their own individual 529 accounts for saving.
 The city will use its financial empowerment centers to educate parents and encourage them to open the parallel accounts for their children.
-Other goals are to link households to mainstream banking services and increasing financial literacy and personal saving.
+READ MORE

 IDAs in Action - the Transformative Power of Access to Financial Knowledge and Opportunity